loicemeyo/jalod-server/README.md

 ## Project Overview

-**Jalod Server** is a Python Flask application designed to manage member information for an organization.
+**Jalod Server** is a Python Flask application designed to manage member, financial contributions and events information for family social group.
 The API provides endpoints to retrieve member records from a database, with automatic API documentation generated through flask-smorest and Swagger UI.

 ### Current Stage